In This Section

 AES Standards Committee News

-Digital audio measurement techniques; digital audio interfaces; audio file transfer and exchange; audio applications of networks
+Audio connectors; metadata for audio; digital audio measurement; digital audio interfaces; audio file transfer and exchange; audio applications of networks